IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 Run: `python rana_patches.py data_split/`

-All the codes for generation of patches can be found inside Patches_Codes
+All the codes for generation of patches can be found inside `Patches_Codes`

 ### Trained Model weights

 You can download the trained model weights by using the google drive link: [Google Drive](https://drive.google.com/drive/folders/1Fp242mDkF5BjmKLC-8W19M3sUwIwCQvz?usp=sharing)

-### Testing out different methods
+### Testing different methods

 To test any methods use the following commands.